Assessment and Management of Minor Injuries

 Teesside University UCCE in Assessment and Management of Minor Injuries 20 Credits Level 6

-This six-month module is designed to meet the needs of a range of health care professionals working with patients who present to a point of first contact with a minor injury.
-The module aims to provide students with comprehensive knowledge and skills to assess and manage patients who attend with a minor injury or refer as appropriate.
-Students accessing the module will be registered health care professionals working in areas such as primary care, accident and emergency, first contact or minor injury units.
+This six-month course is designed to meet the needs of a range of health care professionals working with patients who present to a point of first contact with a minor injury.
+It aims to provide students with comprehensive knowledge and skills to assess and manage patients who attend with a minor injury or refer as appropriate.
+Students will be registered health care professionals working in areas such as primary care, accident and emergency, first contact or minor injury units.

-The module content will address holistic assessment of the patient with a minor injury following a systematic process and working within the limits of the individual’s competence.
-On completion of the module students will be able to assess, treat and manage (or refer appropriately) patients who present to a point of first contact with a minor injury.
+The content will address holistic assessment of the patient with a minor injury following a systematic process and working within the limits of the individual’s competence.
+On completion students will be able to assess, treat and manage (or refer appropriately) patients who present to a point of first contact with a minor injury.

 - Demonstrate a comprehensive and detailed knowledge of anatomy and physiology across the lifespan relevant to clinical assessment.